richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ## Understand how response numbers show in ELC reporting

 The default report date range for lifecycle surveys is 90 days.
-It's possible for some users in your organization to submit multipe surveys in that timeframe - the waiting period between surveys is less than 90 days.
+It's possible for some users in your organization to submit multiple surveys in that timeframe - the waiting period between surveys is less than 90 days.
 How is this data counted?

  - The response number shows for **unique users** only.
 Repeat survey takers count only once.
  - Multiple responses submitted by a single user are counted in the aggregate and the multiple choice report.